[FAQs] Key Aspects of the Companies Act, 2013 – Non-Compliances | Offences | Regulatory Framework

 The decriminalisation of the offence paved the way for e-adjudication framework.
 The system has become effective as the offences are decriminalised and the minor offences are dealt by e-adjudication framework.

 FAQ 6.
 In the Annual General Meeting (AGM) of a company, the matter of reappointment of the Executive Director (ED) came up for voting.
-During such discussion, allegations of fraud and financial irregularities were levelled against him by some members, which resulted in chaos in the meeting.
+During such discussion, some members levelled allegations of fraud and financial irregularities against him, which resulted in chaos in the meeting.
 The situation was normal only after the Chairman promised to initiate an inquiry against ED.
 The resolution at AGM to reappoint ED was not passed.
 The matter was published in the newspapers next day.
 Under the Companies Act, 2013, can a Court take cognizance of the matter and suo moto initiate action against ED based on the media reports?

 Section 439 of the Companies Act, 2013 provides that: